jnozzi/cocoadev.com/markdown/MDItem.md

 	//  The plug-in was located.
 Now locate the interface.

 	BOOL foundInterface = NO;
-	General/CFArrayRef	factories;
+	CFArrayRef	factories;

-	//  See if this plug-in implements the Test type. factories	= General/CFPlugInFindFactoriesForPlugInTypeInPlugIn( kMDImporterTypeID, plugin );
+	//  See if this plug-in implements the Test type. factories	= CFPlugInFindFactoriesForPlugInTypeInPlugIn( kMDImporterTypeID, plugin );

-	//  If there are factories for the Test type, attempt to get the General/IUnknown interface. if ( factories != NULL )
+	//  If there are factories for the Test type, attempt to get the IUnknown interface. if ( factories != NULL )
 	{
-		General/CFIndex	factoryCount;
+		CFIndex	factoryCount;
-		General/CFIndex	index;
+		CFIndex	index;

-		factoryCount	= General/CFArrayGetCount( factories );
+		factoryCount	= CFArrayGetCount( factories );